agiacalone/cecs-378-reading-buffer-overflow/README.md

 # CECS 378 Reading Assignment: Buffer Overflow

 ### Assignment Description
 Answer the following questions from the Chapter 10 reading from your textbook.
 Be through and complete with your answers.
-You may work on these questions with a partner (no more than two working together), but **both** students must submit the document individually on Beachboard Dropbox along with both of your names on each submission.
+You may work on these questions with a partner (no more than two working together), but **both** students must submit the document individually along with both of your names on each submission in their own repositories.

 1. Define *buffer overflow*.